navkrishna21/Ransomware-Detection/README.md

 # Ransomware-Detection
-Visual C++ project to detect ransomware activity on Windows OS.
+Visual C++ console application to detect ransomware activity on Windows OS.
 It consists of a registry monitor, filesystem watcher and a process detector.

 # Requirements
-* Visual Studio 2017
+* Visual Studio 2017(To open the source project)
-* Visual C++ runtime library
+* Visual C++ 2017 runtime library

 # Description
 Ransomware is a malware/malicious software program designed to block or disable access to the data your computer until a sum of money is paid.